Fusion tilings with infinite local complexity

 \subsection{A tiling of $\R$ with variable size tiles}

 We next consider a 1-dimensional tiling whose tiles appear in a continuum of sizes.
 The possible lengths of $n$-supertiles are $[{(3/2)^n}, {3(3/2)^n}]$, and the fusion rule making an $n$-supertile depends on its length $x$.
 If $x$ is above a certain threshold (namely $2(3/2)^n$), then it is composed of two $(n-1)$ supertiles, one of length $x/3$ and the other of length $2x/3$.
-If $x$ is below the threshold the $n$-supertile is composed of one $(n-1)$ supertile, also of length $x$.\footnote{Readers familiar with inflate-and-subdivide rules can think about this as an inflation by a factor of $3/2$ followed by a subdivision only if the tile length is above the threshold.} If we allowed the label sets of $n$-supertiles to be their possible lengths, the fusion rule would be discontinuous.
+If $x$ is below the threshold the $n$-supertile is composed of one $(n-1)$ supertile, whose length is $x$, which we have ensured is an allowable $(n-1)$-supertile length.\footnote{Readers familiar with inflate-and-subdivide rules can think about this as an inflation by a factor of $3/2$ followed by a subdivision only if the tile length is above the threshold.}